alwaysgreenhq/alwaysgreen/docs/QUICKSTART.md

 ## Step 4: Ensure you have a CI workflow

-Nova triggers when your CI fails.
+AlwaysGreen triggers when your CI fails.
 Make sure you have a basic CI workflow at `.github/workflows/ci.yml`:

 ```yaml
 name: CI